Solutions for safe, clean and efficient transportation

 Intelligent Mobility will be defined by its contribution to transportation safety, reductions in fuel consumption and emissions, commercialization of new technologies, business and workforce development, and ease of mobility.

 In Nevada’s real-world Living Labs, researchers and partners are testing, developing and refining systems in which vehicles sense their environment and communicate with other vehicles, infrastructure and people.
-Through a fiber optic/microwave network and high performance computing capability, the project studies positioning and orientation of subject vehicles, pedestrian and cyclist behavior, and coordination of multiple vehicles and traffic control
+Through a fiber optic/microwave network and high performance computing capability, the project studies positioning and orientation of subject vehicles, pedestrian and cyclist behavior, and coordination of multiple vehicles and traffic control systems.

 Intelligent Mobility Programs